Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

     4.0K    /var/lib/replicated/snapshots/tmp
     96M    /var/lib/replicated/snapshots/
     ```
-    okay we hva 96M of saved data
+    okay we have 96M of saved data
     and the same for `/root/snap` :
     ```bash
     du -h /root/snap/